Eino: Workflow Orchestration Framework

 }

-is almost identical to Graph.AddBranch in signature and can add a branch to the workflow.
+Signature is almost identical to Graph.AddBranch, allowing you to add a branch to the workflow.

 Static Values